 Last Updated on by

-The St. Elias GTX sports a feature list that’s pretty similar to other midweight hiking boots in its class:
+The GTX Hiking Boot sports a feature list that’s pretty similar to other midweight hiking men’s hiking boots in its class:

-But what matters with hiking boots isn’t so much the feature list as the execution, and it’s on that front that the St. Elias GTX boots really thrive.
+But what matters with hiking boots isn’t so much the feature list as the execution, and it’s on that front that the GTX Hiking Shoes really thrive.

 I’d be surprised if I wasn’t still using these boots several years from now because based on my experience so far, you’d really have to be trying to do any serious damage to them.

 Waterproofing is one of the most important aspects of any hiking boot, and while most of the higher-end boots claim at least some level of water-resistance, they don’t necessarily perform the same in the field.
 But through rain, mud, and snow, I’ve gotten wet feet exactly zero times – even when I ventured into snow several feet deep.

 The St. Elias GTXs aren’t magic, of course.
 While you can use them to walk through puddles and small streams, anything deeper than six or so inches is going to be deep enough to get above the boot’s upper and seep down to your foot via your socks.